Of Mice and Men Quotes: Exploring Themes and Character Through Language

 Introduction: The Power of Words in Of Mice and Men

 Steinbeck's prose in Of Mice and Men is deceptively simple.
-The language is direct, often colloquial, reflecting the speech patterns of the migrant workers.
-However, this simplicity belies a profound depth of meaning.
-His carefully chosen words convey complex emotions, revealing the characters' inner lives and highlighting the stark contrast between their dreams and the brutal realities of their existence.
+That said, this simplicity belies a profound depth of meaning.
+That's why the language is direct, often colloquial, reflecting the speech patterns of the migrant workers.
+Now, his carefully chosen words convey complex emotions, revealing the characters' inner lives and highlighting the stark contrast between their dreams and the brutal realities of their existence.
 The quotes we will examine showcase this skillful use of language, demonstrating how even seemingly simple phrases can carry immense weight and emotional power.

 Key Quotes and Their Significance